iyzhang/www/_posts/2015-02-01-consistency.md

 title: Consistency should be more consistent!
 ---

-I hadn't thought that I would blog very often, but since Jekyll makes it so easy, I'm feeling like I need to give it a whirl.
+I hadn't thought that I would blog, but since Jekyll makes it so easy, I'm feeling like I need to give it a whirl.
 No promises about how often this will happen, of course, because the virtual world is littered with dead blogs of the well-intentioned.

-I thought I would try to clear up, if only for myself, the terminology surrounding consistency and isolation, or, more specifically, operation and transaction ordering.
+I thought I would try to clear up, if only for myself, the terminology surrounding consistency and isolation, or, more specifically, *operation and transaction ordering*.
 Of course, there have been a large number of discussions and blog posts that are a rabbit-hole of the illuminating and horrifying.